 "The decision to change the name and the focus of the department was made last January at a faculty retreat," said Lou Durlofsky, professor of energy resources engineering and chair of the new department.
 "It's really a reflection of the evolving energy landscape and a recognition that the things we've been doing traditionally may not be the exciting or important areas of research in 10 or 20 years."

 The first course in petroleum technology at Stanford was offered in 1914.
-The Department of Petroleum Engineering was established in 1957 in what is now called the School of Earth Sciences.
+The Department of Petroleum Engineering was established in 1957 in what is now called the School of Earth, Energy & Environmental Sciences.
 In 1993, the school was reorganized into three departments: Petroleum Engineering, Geophysics, and Geological and Environmental Sciences.

 The original mission of the Department of Petroleum Engineering was "to serve the international petroleum and related industries through the development of both people and tools for reservoir management."

 But the global energy picture has changed in the last 50 years, Durlofsky said, and he and the other eight faculty members felt it was time for the department to change as well.
 "In the future, we will have to move toward unconventional oil and gas, which is more difficult to produce," he said.
 "We'll also have to find ways to reduce the environmental impacts of this production."